pjensfelt/wasp_as_cf_yawswing/README.md

 * You find instruction from Bitcraze here (https://github.com/bitcraze/bitcraze-vm).
 Note that
   * The Crazyradio USB atnetnna must be seen by the virtual machine which you ensure by selecting it under Devices/USB in the top menu.
   * The password is crazyflie (login name bitcraze).
+* You do not need to install anything inside the virtual machine, it is all set up for you.

+##### Tweaking the VM
 * Is your virtual machine freezing when you resize the window?
 For me it was solved by increasing the Graphics memory to 128MB in Settings (power down VM first).
-* You do not need to install anything inside the virtual machine, it is all set up for you.
+* Life is usually a lot easier in your VM if you install the guest additions.
+This allows you, for example, to make the clipboard operate across both host and virtual machine so that you can copy things from a window on one and past it in another.

 ## Geting the skeleton code
 Go to the directory we created for the code and download the skeleton